allanpaiz/SouthCarolina-Gamecocks-fb-dashboard/README.md

 # South Carolina Gamecocks Football Dashboard

+Update:
+November 10 2023: Still haven't worked on this, I know its here, but I got something else cooking that has a deadline.
+I plan on comming back to this sometime after Jan 2024.

 An interactive dashboard for visualizing and analyzing football statistics for the University of South Carolina Gamecocks, built using Python, Plotly, and Flask.

 ## Dependencies